 But you might get lucky!
 It’s possible, and it’s happened before.
 However, it’s not exactly legal to avoid payments that you owe, and it can get you in serious trouble.

 So why are so many foreclosed homes occupied?
 It’s important to remember that no one wants the house to be vacant.
 Vacant homes are targets for vandalism and crime.

 Staying in the property can help the bank maintain the value of their investment, so it’s actually in their best interests to keep it occupied.
-Partly because of the ways that the foreclosure laws are structured in VA, banks may ask you to leave while wanting you to stay.
+Partly because of the ways that the foreclosure laws are structured in Florida, banks may ask you to leave while wanting you to stay.

 There are a few perfectly legal ways to remain in your home, even after foreclosure.

-How To Stay In My Home After Foreclosure In Orlando
+How To Stay In My Home After Foreclosure In Orlando City

 Not all these options are available (depending on your situation and your lenders), and you’ll need some expert advice along the way to help you get through.

 1) Wait it out.
 Honestly, this is a pretty bad option, but it seems to be increasingly common.
 You definitely shouldn’t run away and abandon your house when the first notice of default shows up.
 Remember that the proceedings and the process takes months and sometimes years.
 It’s not over until it’s over, so don’t give up too early.
 On the other hand, don’t wait until the sheriff shows up to evict you to start packing up your stuff.